 This strawberry jam is great dolloped onto pancakes or homemade bread and can also be used to sandwich together a simple sponge cake.
 I love it spooned into tiny sweet tart shells with another miniature dollop of whipped cream on the top.
 If you like, you can make this with some chunks of strawberry, but you can easily tweak it to make it all smooth.–Tessa Kiros

-Here’s the thing about making jam from scratch—it’s lovely in principle, although not often likely in reality.
-It’s not the actual act of preserving that’s hard.
+Here’s the thing about making and canning jam from scratch—it’s lovely in principle, although not often likely in reality.
+It’s not the actual act of making preserves that’s hard.
 It’s the notion of putting up preserves that gives some of us pause.
 The sterilizing of jars.
-The worrying about the seal taking—or not.
-The potential of scrubbing jam splatters off the ceiling.
+The worrying about the seal taking.
+The potential for scrubbing jam off the ceiling.

-And so rather than go without, some of us cheat.
-We make a small batch of strawberry jam—or whatever flavor fruit we fancy at that moment—and then keep it close at hand in the fridge in an unsealed, unsterilized, uncumbersome little container.
-The small, manageable batch lasts just long enough—a week, perhaps—before we grow tired of that particular flavor.
-And then we move on to the next fruit that we fancy.
+But rather than go without, some of us lazy home cooks cheat.
+We make a small batch of strawberry jam and, rather than fuss with canning, we stash it in the fridge in an unsealed, unsterilized, uncumbersome little container for just a week or so.
+The small, manageable batch lasts just long enough before we grow tired of the particular flavor.
+And then we move on to the next fruit that we fancy, using any recipe for preserves but skipping the preserving part.

-The beauty of this approach lies not just in the lesser amount of preserves but its ease.
-Just simmer and ladle.
-As Kiros notes, “It’s incredibly easy to make.
-It’s not necessary to make a supply for the whole year and the whole neighborhood—although wouldn’t that be nice?”
-Um, in theory, perhaps.
+The beauty of this approach lies not just in its ease but in the lesser amount of preserves.
+As author Tessa Kiros notes, “It’s not necessary to make a supply for the whole year and the whole neighborhood—although wouldn’t that be nice?”
+In theory, perhaps.

 Special Equipment: 4 ounce jelly jars (optional) or other small resealable containers